The Letter to the Hebrews:

 WHAT DO YOU THINK about this audacious claim?

-As Matthew mentions on the video that accompanies this lesson, the most audacious claim in the seventh chapter in the Letter to the Hebrews occurs in verse 26, in which the author writes: “For it was fitting that we should have such a high priest, holy, blameless, unstained, separated from sinners, exalted above the heavens.”
+As Turning to God’s Word author Matthew Phelps mentions on the video that accompanies this lesson, the most audacious claim in the seventh chapter in the Letter to the Hebrews occurs in verse 26, in which the author writes: “For it was fitting that we should have such a high priest, holy, blameless, unstained, separated from sinners, exalted above the heavens.”

 ?
-Given what we know about the undeserving nature of fallen humanity, what do you think it is that could possibly have inspired the author to write such a statement?
+Given what we know about the undeserving nature of fallen humanity, consider what could possibly have inspired the author to write such a statement.

 ?
 What assumption does the author appear to be making about the nature of how God views humanity?